 So whether it’s a voice, whether it’s sign language, whatever – or how the worm thinks – the illusion is that there’s a separate “me” behind it who is talking, sitting at the control board, and information is coming in on the screen from the eyes, and they have this microphone and they’re talking, and then they press the button to make the arms and legs move.
 This is a complete illusion.
 But it’s that type of “me” sitting at the control board that is the object of “Oh, what are people going to think of me?” and “What should I do now?”
 It’s what we’re worried about, this “me” at the control board.

 When we realize that this “me” is like an illusion, then there’s nothing to be worried about.
 We talk, we act.
 Of course it’s me: I’m talking, I’m acting.
 And if people don’t like it, they don’t like it.
 So what?
 Buddha didn’t please everybody.
 Not everybody liked the Buddha, so what do I expect for me?
 We just use understanding, love, compassion, and we act.
 And that’s it.
 And don’t worry about: “What are they going to think of me?”
 That’s not as simple to do as it sounds.

 When another person is angry with us, how do we control ourselves?

-Basically to see that they are like a small child.
-When the two-year-old gets angry with us when we say, “It’s time to go to bed,” and they say “I hate you.
-You’re horrible,” and then make a big, big fuss, do we get angry?
-Well, some people do get angry.
-But it’s just a two-year-old; what do you expect?
-So you try to calm them down; be gentle, like you would with a two-year-old.
-You think about it: how do you deal with a two-year-old like that?
-Usually, when a two-year-old is acting so horribly, if you pick them up and hold them and are affectionate with them, they calm down, don’t they?
+Basically we see that they are like a small child.
+When the two-year-old gets angry with us when we say, “It’s time to go to bed” and they say, “I hate you.
+You’re horrible” and then make a big, big fuss, do we get angry?
+Well, some people do get angry; but it’s just a two-year-old, what do you expect?
+You try to calm the toddler down.
+Be gentle, like you would with a two-year-old.
+Think about it: How do you deal with a two-year-old like that?
+Usually when a two-year-old is acting so horribly, if you pick them up and hold them and are affectionate with them, they calm down, don’t they?
 Yelling at them just makes them cry even more.
 So people are like that – big babies.